nikojpapa/EIPs/EIPS/eip-X.md

 ### Bounty funds

 - Funds covering at least `MINIMUM_GAS_PAYOUT` gas SHALL be sent to the contract as a bounty.
+As a rough estimate for an example, if the current market price is 23.80 Gwei per gas, the contract SHALL have at least 14.28 ETH as a bounty.
   The funds must be updated to cover this amount as the value of gas increases.
 - The contract MUST accept any additional funds from any account as a donation to the bounty.